kenlimmj/ol-wordpress/wp-content/plugins/editorial-calendar/readme.txt

 7. Use the new unscheduled drafts section to manage drafts before you schedule them.

 == Changelog ==

+= 2.1 =

+The calendar now moves posts from the drafts drawer to the main calendar properly on blogs with the alternate functionality of the date function.

+The calendar can now display up to eight weeks at a time instead of just five.

 = 2.0 =